-Continuity Reference to documents that are recognized by all EU institutions (e.g. Council Conclusions) in Rules of Procedure to provide clear legal basis Objective procedures (e.g. according to specific indicators) to select and invite participants from the groups of stakeholders, experts and guests Creation of sub-groups Long-term institutional visions in the form of strategies and action plans Monitoring system with concrete actions and results Coordination with national or regional political objectives and established bureaucratic procedures Formal and informal meetings to build up social relation- ships Long-term strategic vision Documentation of all steps Broad mobilisation Communication of expected results Elaboration of working priorities that can be shared by all participants Searching for financial and practical assistance at differ- ent institutions Non-state sectort General involvement Information Differentiation and coupling of smaller formats with more open discussion fora Involvement as a constant process Recursive connections among all stages of involvement Mobilisation of networks through participating public authorities and non-governmental organisations Information by e-mail and through news media Regular updating of and accessible information on website Organisation of subject-specific events Organisation of open events for the wider public, e.g. excursions and site tours
+Legitimacy Regular information exchange with politicians and European, national, regional and local parliaments Participation of parliamentarians from transport committees in Action Group meetings and conferences Alpine parliamentary forum Regular, easily accessible information on the homepage Open events that target a wider audience, e.g. excursions Institutionalisation Reference to documents that are recognized by all EU institutions (e.g. Council Conclusions) in Rules of Procedure to provide clear legal basis Objective procedures (e.g. according to specific indicators) to select and invite participants from the groups of stakeholders, experts and guests Creation of sub-groups Long-term institutional visions in the form of strategies and action plans Monitoring system with concrete actions and results Coordination with national or regional political objectives and established bureaucratic procedures Continuity Formal and informal meetings to build up social relationships Long-term strategic vision Documentation of all steps Broad mobilisation Communication of expected results Elaboration of working priorities that can be shared by all participants